kovalevvlad/swimlog/README.md

  - Each swimming log entry has a date, distance, and time and an average speed
  - Users are able to filter the log by dates
  - Each user has some basic statistics displayed for their log

 ### Backend
-The backend is written in Java and using the Jersey framework.
-I am using H2 for data storage.
+The backend is written in Java and is using the Jersey framework.
+H2 is used for data storage.
 The backend is completely RESTful, all operations are performed via REST endpoints.

 ### Running the App
 clone the project to a directory of your choice `<dir>` `cd <dir>`